reggieray/mysite/input/posts/advent-of-code-with-chatgpt.md

 # Introduction

 In this post I'll go over how I experimented with how far I could really get just using ChatGPT to solve code challenges.
-The code challenge I used was from Advent of Code (AOC).
+The code challenge I used was from Advent of Code (AoC).

-AOC is an annual programming competition held in December, featuring daily puzzles that participants solve using their programming skills.
-AOC is code-agnostic, meaning participants can use any programming language of their choice to solve the puzzles.
+AoC is an annual programming competition held in December, featuring daily puzzles that participants solve using their programming skills.
+AoC is code-agnostic, meaning participants can use any programming language of their choice to solve the puzzles.

 Hopefully ChatGPT would not have had time to be trained on the question so didn't have enough data to go off to spit out a correct answer straight away.